ayhe22/recipes-analysis/README.md

     * `saturated_fat_pdv`: Saturated Fat (PDV)
     * `carbohydrates_pdv`: Carbohydrates (PDV)

-After all steps were completed, the cleaned dataframe appears as follows:
+After all steps were completed, the head of the cleaned dataframe appears as follows:

 <div class="table-wrapper" markdown="block">